How Can You Tell if Ice Is Safe?

 Wear a life jacket or float coat.
 If you fall in, it will help keep your head above water and provide some insulation against the effects of cold water.

-- Don't panic.
+- Do not panic.
 Call for help if there are people nearby.

-- Don't remove winter clothing.
+- Do not remove winter clothing.
 Trapped air can help provide warmth and flotation.
 This is especially true with a snowmobile suit.

 - Turn toward the direction you came.
-That’s where you'll probably find the strongest ice.
+That is where you will probably find the strongest ice.